Baby Makin' Music

-Baby Makin' Music is the thirtieth studio album by the American Ohio musical soul group, the Isley Brothers (with bandleader Ronald Isley credited as the lead feature).
-It was released on the short-lived Def Soul Classics imprint on May 9, 2006.
+Baby Makin' Music is a studio album by the American musical group the Isley Brothers.
+It was released under the short-lived Def Soul Classics imprint on May 9, 2006, in the United States.
+Crediting Ronald Isley as the group's bandleader, it involves production from a variety of producers, including Gordon Chambers, Jermaine Dupri, Tim & Bob, Ezekiel Lewis, Manuel Seal and R. Kelly.

 Their first for the Def Jam-affiliated label, the album peaked at number five on the Billboard 200, while debuting at number one on the Top R&B/Hip-Hop Albums chart.
 Album sales were helped by the R&B chart success of the first single, "Just Came Here to Chill", and the R. Kelly duet, "Blast Off", which is the only collaboration with Kelly on this album, after he produced their last album, Body Kiss (2003).
-Other producers on Baby Makin' Music include Gordon Chambers, Jermaine Dupri, Tim & Bob and Manuel Seal.